 Do I need a special License?

 Each Live Pack requires an individual license that will be added to your account upon purchase.
-Users can access Packs that are included in their license, or purchased separately, from the Packs page of the Ableton website.
+Some Live packs may be included in your version of Live.

 Can I buy any Pack?